soup1e/commerce/README.md

 - 10:00 Products with type and Description, Dynamic Link refactor, Sort Item by type
 - 10:30 Research
 - 11:15 First Attempt at Add to cart, Cart adds items to array but resets on refresh
+- 12:00 Add to Cart works and is stored in local storage (use accounts later)

 ## Layouts